jorenbroekema/TalentBudgetFront/README.md

 If you don't have npm, download and install node from here https://nodejs.org/en/.

-To run it, just do `npm run` and it will do the http-server start.
+To run it, just do `npm start` and it will do the http-server start.
 Alternatively, `http-server` works and you can provide an alternative port to the default given one.